jimbo2150/php-css-typed-om/README.md

 | `CSSPositionValue` | Represents CSS position values |
 | `CSSUnparsedValue` | Represents unparsed CSS values |

+### Why are these not supported?
+The unsupported Typed OM classes listed above generally require a connection to a DOM object so that it can parse and apply values to elements or CSS stylesheets.
+Without it, they are not all that useful.
+In the future, if there is sufficient demand and need for these (or if I connect this class to the new DOM Document object), they will be implemented.

 ## Usage Examples

 ### Creating Unit Values